New York State wants you to vote on new license plate design

 The new plates will replace the aging Empire Blue & White plates, most of which are more than 10 years old.
 Once the new plates become available, the Department of Motor Vehicles (DMV) will also stop issuing the Empire Gold plates and begin fully transitioning to the new design.

 The new license plate will be part of a replacement program.
 When drivers renew registrations over the next two years, those with plates older than ten years will be issued new plates.
-A $25 replacement fee will be added to the cost of the registration renewal.
-Customers may keep their current license plate number for an additional $20 fee.
+A $25 replacement fee will be added to the cost of the registration renewal, and customers may keep their current license plate number for an additional $20 fee.

+Erie County Clerk Michael Kearns told 2 On Your Side Monday he doesn't believe the new plates are necessary.

+"The thing that concerns me is that as a former legislator I do know that many of the monies go into the general fund, so is this a money grab?" asked Kearns.
+"Well, New York State is in need of money to balance their budget.
+So, yes I do think it’s a money grab."